aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/02-create-pc-monitoring.md

 REGION=$(curl --silent http://169.254.169.254/latest/meta-data/placement/availability-zone | sed 's/[a-z]$//')
 ```

-**Additional Security Group**
+### Additional Security Group

-To visualize your Grafana dashboards from your browser you need to make sure that port 80 and port 443 of your head node are accessible from the internet (or form your network).
-You can achieve this by creating the appropriate security group via [AWS Management Console](https://aws.amazon.com/console/) or via [CLI](https://docs.aws.amazon.com/cli/index.html)
+To visualize your Grafana dashboards from your browser we need to ensure port `80` and port `443` on the head node are accessible from the internet.

-Create additonal security group and enable ports 80 and 443
+To do so we're going to create a security group and open those ports up:

 ```bash
 GRAFANA_SG=$(aws ec2 create-security-group --group-name my-grafana-sg --description "Open Grafana dashboard ports" --vpc-id $VPC_ID --output text)